-Join Todd Perkins for an in-depth discussion in this video What you should know, part of Up and Running with Java Applications.
+Join Todd Perkins for an in-depth discussion in this video What you should know, part of Learning Java Applications.

 - So what should you know coming into this course?
 Well, the course is a basic course but it's about programming so you should have a small amount of familiarity with Java, at least.
 If not Java, you're hopefully familiar with any other programming language.
 Because this course is less focused on learning the basics of Java than it is on applying the basics of Java, but if you're familiar with another language, you should be able to follow along just fine anyway.
 It also helps to have any experience with any Java IDE that we're going to be using in this course, including Eclipse, IntelliJ IDEA, and NetBeans.

 So if you feel comfortable looking at these requirements, then you're ready to start the course.

 - Understanding basic Java syntax

 - Handling Java errors